keptn/lifecycle-toolkit/docs/docs/migrate/keptnapp/index.md

-You need the following steps to migrate an existing `KeptnApp` resource to work with the `KeptnAppContext` resource introduced in the `v1beta1` API version.
+You need the following steps to migrate an existing `KeptnApp` resource to work with the `KeptnAppContext` resource introduced in the `v1beta1` API version:

 1. Create a `KeptnAppContext` custom resource that has the same name as your `KeptnApp`.